Energy islands of Denmark: Procurement

+In May 2023, German transmission system operator 50Hertz and Energinet launched a market dialogue regarding the establishment of the cable connections between Bornholm and the German and Danish mainlands.

 International partnerships

 In December 2020, the governments of Germany and Denmark entered an agreement to work closer together on the expansion of offshore wind energy, including potentially the energy island in the Baltic Sea.

 In January 2021, German transmission system operator 50Hertz and Energinet announced that they had signed an agreement to assess the feasibility of a hybrid interconnector between Germany and Denmark via the Baltic Sea island by the end of 2021.
 In November 2021, 50Hertz and Energinet signed an agreement to begin formal feasibility studies of the project.

-In July 2022, the governments of Germany and Denmark entered an agreement to jointly build the interconnector, including a substation on Bornholm and a 470 km long subsea cable with a capacity of 2 GW from the substation to Germany.
+In July 2022, the governments of Germany and Denmark signed a memorandum of understanding to jointly build the interconnector, including a substation on Bornholm and a 470 km long subsea cable with a capacity of 2 GW from the substation to Germany.
 Both countries will contribute funding to the project and receive shares of the energy it produces.
 In November 2022, 50Hertz and Energinet expanded their existing cooperation agreement with new agreements regarding ownership and costs, among other things.
+In June 2023, the governments of Germany and Denmark entered a legally binding agreement on the implementation of the project.